 Myofascial Release Certification

 Certification in myofascial release therapy is available through myofascial massage and bodywork schools.
 Typically, myofascial release training counts toward continuing education credits for massage, physical and occupational therapists, as well as other natural healing occupations that benefit from using integrative therapies like myofascial release in practice.

-According to the Bureau of Labor Statistics (BLS), employment of massage therapists in general will grow at a rate of 19 percent through 2018.
+According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, employment of massage therapists in general will grow at a rate of 20 percent through 2020, which is faster than average.
 The public's ongoing interest in natural healing alternatives and its continued acknowledgment of the benefits of massage are some of the main reasons behind the anticipated growth in massage therapy jobs over the coming decade.